ShamanicArts/llm-git-commit/README.md

 # llm-git-commit

-LLM plugin to generate Git commit messages based on repository changes and interactively commit.
+llm plugin to generate Git commit messages based on repository changes and interactively commit.

 ## Installation

-This plugin requires [LLM](https://llm.datasette.io/) to be installed.
+This plugin requires [llm](https://llm.datasette.io/) to be installed.

 you can install this plugin using llm install like so